DAKS: 20th century – DAKS and Simpsons Piccadilly

 With the continued growth of the company Alexander Simpson began to take more control of the business, and in 1935 DAKS tailored the first self-supporting trouser.
 The trousers were available in many colours and fabrics that weren't generally associated with menswear.
 Soon after a DAKS womenswear line was released, using the patented waistband for skirting.

 At the turn of the 21st century when the company was acquired by Japanese group Sankyo Seiko Co.
 Limited in 1991, the S Simpson name was dropped and DAKS became the new brand name.

 The ease-of-wear of the trousers and how they allowed movement, as intended from Simpson's invention, led to DAKS being popular in sporting wear: kitting tennis, golf, motor racing and football players, and even for the British Olympic team in 1960.
-The company was commissioned by the British Government at the time of the Second World War to produce military uniforms for officers in the Army, Navy, Royal Airforce and Women's Services.
+The company was commissioned by the British Government at the time of the Second World War to produce military uniforms for officers in the Army, Navy, Royal Air Force and Women's Services.
 Despite the semi-destruction of the Stoke Newington factory due to bomb damage and loss of electricity seven million garments were made for the military.

 After the war, DAKS started selling to the public again.
 Queues of people would form along Piccadilly.
 Simpson tailors would measure them in the line, and present suitable pairs of trousers to them when they arrived in the Simpsons of Piccadilly store.